Navz7/equity-portfolio-rotation/README.md

 ---

-## Risks and Potential Improvements
+## ⚠️Risks and Potential Improvements

 - NewsAPI only returns limited reports.
 We should assign a minimum threshold for number of reports per industry from trusted sources to build a robust solution.
 - NewsAPI can be replaced with **Google News** as the search queries are much more efficient.